24 interesting facts about Saint Kitts and Nevis

 – Source: The Guardian

-17. The British naval commander and war hero, Horatio Nelson, spent time on Nevis as a colonial administrator and married a local widow, Fanny Nisbet in 1787.
-There is a museum in his honour on the island.
+17. The British naval commander and war hero, Horatio Nelson, spent time on Nevis as a colonial administrator and married a local widow, Fanny Nisbet, in 1787.
+There is a museum in his honor on the island.

 18. One of the most famous landmarks in Saint Kitts and Nevis is the Wingfield Estate.
 Founded in 1625, the sugar plantation was operated until the 1920s.
 Today it’s a picturesque ruin with partly restored original buildings and structures.